maximmasiutin/MD5_Transform-x64/README.md

 The performance is 4.94 CPU cycles per byte (on Skylake processors).

-The main advantage of this 64-bit version is that it loads 64 bytes of the hashed message into 8 64-bit registers (RBP, R8, R9, R10, R11, R12, R13, R14) at the beginning to avoid excessive memory load operations throughout the routine.
+The main advantage of this 64-bit version is that it loads 64 bytes of the hashed message into eight 64-bit registers (RBP, R8, R9, R10, R11, R12, R13, R14) at the beginning to avoid excessive memory load operations throughout the routine.

 To operate with 32-bit values stored in the higher bits of a 64-bit register (bits 32-63), it uses the "ROR" (rotate right) instruction to rotate the bits of a 64-bit register by 32 so that the lower 32 and higher 32 bits of the 64-bit register swap, allowing efficient manipulation of these values without additional memory accesses or instructions.
 Eight macro variables (M1-M8) are used to keep track of whether the register has been rotated or not.